 What Sundale Senior Living Offers

-Sundale Senior Living in Huntsville, TX, allows older adults to maintain their free, active lifestyles.
+Sundale Senior Living offers assisted living in Huntsville, TX, where older adults to maintain their free, active lifestyles.
 Our vibrant community gives seniors and their families peace of mind knowing that assistance is always available.
 Residents enjoy:

 We understand the importance of finding your next home.
 Our team is here to help you.
 If your VA benefits don’t cover the entirety of your living expenses, we will walk through a financial worksheet together and determine a solution.
 Additionally, our concierge services are available to connect you with experts if you need assistance applying for VA benefits.